Previous Post: The Road From Pindaya to Nyaung Shwe in Shan State

 In the image below you see one of our three boats in the background as the Intha carry on with their fishing.
 It is an idyllic image but there is a troubling reality behind it which makes you wonder how close the lake is to the tipping point.

 Apparently being an Inle lake fisherman is far from what it was twenty years ago.
 The lake is in a state of crisis: the fish population is declining thanks to the use of pesticides on the floating vegetable gardens.
 The most prized fish (the Nga Phaing) has all but disappeared and a new and supposedly hardier species (tilapia) has been introduced.
 Increasing human population around the lake – Intha houses as well as upscale lakeside resorts – and the resulting deforestation means more run-off silt is ending up in the lake, which has shrunk about 20% since 1990.
-Meanwhile many of the 40,000 locals living on or near the lake itself are still putting raw sewage into the water.
+Meanwhile, many of the 40,000 locals living on or near the lake itself are still putting raw sewage into the water.

 I did not know any of the above that day as our three boats – and the one hundred others carrying tourists around the lake – zipped along.
 After a few days of stupas and an endless display of Buddhas, zipping down Inle Lake is an invigorating experience.
-With ear plugs and a sun hat and an application of sun screen I was keen on capturing some of the magic of Inle in my camera viewfinder.
+With earplugs and a sun hat and an application of sunscreen, I was keen on capturing some of the magic of Inle in my camera viewfinder.

 As we approached the landing at Maing Thauk for a visit to the rotating market, we passed by some of the floating gardens that line the shores of the shallow lake.
 Huts on stilts poked out here and there and added to the scene.

-Maing Thauk market
+Maing Thauk Market

 While the village market is also accessible by road from Nyaung Shwe, an early morning boat ride is a more pleasant way to get there.
-On the plus side the road access means that more local people from the surrounding hills frequent this market than the ones which are only water-accessible.
+On the plus side, the road access means that more local people from the surrounding hills frequent this market than the ones which are only water-accessible.
 It would be the first of many stops we made at various points around the lake.
 As the image below shows, we were not the first!
 At least a couple of dozen tourist boats were docked along the shore.
 That would be about 100 non-locals and it was still early!

-After an hour or so of rambling around the market site, it was time to more on.
+After an hour or so of rambling around the market site, it was time to move on.
 We were off to visit a string of crafts cottages specializing in weaving, silverware, and blacksmithing.
 As we made our way south down the lake we passed a few resorts that have sprung up to cater to the tourist trade.
 The one below made good use of the iconic stilt cottage.

 In Phaw Khone – Weavers’ Cottage